ugurkanates/NeurIRS2019DroneChallengeRL/README.md

 - After that click settings icon on right corner to a new Instance (we need 2 terminals)
 - On first terminal to start simulation
 - bash run_docker_image.sh "" training    OR  bash run_docker_image.sh "" training headless .
 Both seems same at this point
-- on second terminal to code run
+- on second terminal to code run.

     `cd /home/<username>/NeurIRS2019DroneChallengeRL/src/source`